ramhee98/MoodleUpdater/README.md

   - Guided prompts for paths, database credentials, and other configurations.
   - Default values and skip options for most steps.

+- **Update MoodleUpdater with Git Pull**:
+  - Optionally pull the latest version of the script from the Git repository on start.

 ## Requirements

 - **Operating System**: Linux-based (e.g., Ubuntu)